lucasvianav/nvim/README.md

 * Files are set to be opened completely folded.
 * By default, all `.json` files are interpreted as `.jsonc` (permitting commentaries).
 * Whenever you save a file, all trailing whitespaces are deleted.

+### <a id="capslock"></a>CapsLock ([suxpert/vimcaps](https://github.com/suxpert/vimcaps))

+This plugin is pretty simples and I like it a lot: it basically deactivates CapsLock once you exit insert mode.
+An alternative would be [tpope's vim-capslock](https://github.com/tpope/vim-capslock), but I couldn't make it work on VSCode (vimcaps does).

 ### Sessions (Terminal Neovim):